dsp-jetpack/JetPack/doc/deployment_guide.md

 The following requirements must be met before enabling hugepages:

 1. Memory size must be greater than or equal to 128GB on every compute node.

-    > Note: It is assumed that:
+   It is assumed that:

-    a.
-The memory reserved for the host OS = 12GB
+   - The memory reserved for the host OS = 12GB
-    b.
-The memory reserved for the kernel = 4GB
+   - The memory reserved for the kernel = 4GB

 2. Refer to the automated or manual deployment sections before setting these values.